-Expectations and Workload
+Expectations and Workload | Te Nui o te Mahi

 FOSC 112 is an 18-point paper.
 As a general guide, one point represents study in formal instruction or independent study for 10 hours, made up of a combination of lectures, laboratories, tutorials assignments and readings.
 As a result, you should anticipate spending approximately 180 hours on this subject over the duration of the semester according to the guidelines below: